michfinchy/michfinchy.github.io/_posts/2024-9-16-sequentiallist.md

 title: Sequential list
 date: 2024-9-16
 description: This is a study note on sequential list in data structure, implemented using the C programming language.
-tags: linear list
+tags: LinearList Study
-categories: data structure
+categories: DataStructure
 ---

 #### 1.Introduction